 ...including any disposable gloves and masks

-However, if you want to wear them, make sure you’re disposing of them responsibly (there have already been reports of discarded masks and gloves polluting beaches).
+Using masks is currently mandated across all of Victoria.
+If you aren't using a reusable one (here are some great ones made by local makers) make sure you’re disposing of single-use masks and gloves responsibly (there have already been reports of discarded masks and gloves polluting beaches).

 TerraCycle makes zero waste boxes that you can use to recycle all kinds of PPE – everything from gloves and masks to earplugs and safety glasses.
 You can order the boxes online, with prepaid return shipping (so you can send back your used gear) included in the price.